wconrad/wconrad.github.io/_posts/2014-06-03-concatenating-enumerator.markdown

 # Fortran formatted I/O: It's complicated!

+In my Fortran interpreter,
-[In my Fortran interpreter][1], I'm taking a stab at Fortran's somewhat intimidating format statement.
+I'm taking a stab at Fortran's somewhat intimidating format statement.
 The format statement is a DSL for formatted I/O, and it is awash in features.
 I'll show some examples.
 Don't try too hard to understand them--this isn't mean to be a tutorial, so I'm going to gloss over a _lot_.
 Just bask in the complexity.

 Here's a simple example writing an integer, a float ("real" in Fortran parlance<sup>1</sup>),